 How purposefully the women woke up each and every morning with their whole families on their backs.
 How clean and beautiful they looked with only concrete rooms and a bucket to shower with.
 The balance created in doing laundry by hand.
 The peace I found in that simpler existence.

-Despite not being able to carry many of those things back home, I took an appreciation that these impoverished villagers, monetarily poor, live a richer existence than most in the United States.
+Despite not being able to carry many of those things back home, I took an appreciation that these villagers, monetarily poor to westerns, live a richer existence than most in the United States.

 I remember the moon and star one of those long ago nights.
 It was a crescent hanging low in the sky with a bright planet gracing the right corner.
 It pulled in my memory at some forgotten universal importance.
 What I’ll never know, but it’s small moments like these that I think I’ll remember forever.